REMEMBERING: Valaine Briggs (Ace of Spades, Utah)

 Basically, according to their website, it's kind of a 3D reality capture technology that quickly captures, quote, every detail of a crime scene for thorough investigation, reconstruction, and legal prosecution, end quote.

+Sounds incredible, right?
 But I gotta be honest, I'm not sure what practical use this would have for investigators some 37 years after the fact.

-But there were other exciting things happening in in 2014 as well, like when a few items of evidence were submitted for further forensic testing and came back with some unknown mixed DNA profiles, specifically two or more unknown mixed male profiles.
+Like when a few items of evidence were submitted for further forensic testing and came back with some unknown mixed DNA profiles, specifically two or more unknown mixed male profiles.

 What this might indicate isn't totally clear.